-Home to the program areas of Audiology and Speech-Language Sciences, Community Health, Dietetics, Gerontology, Rehabilitation, and Recreation and Tourism, HS offers both undergraduate and graduate programs with national and international reputations for innovation and excellence in teaching, scholarship, and service.
+Home to the program areas of Audiology & Speech-Language Sciences, Community Health, Gerontology, Human Services, Nutrition & Dietetics, Recreation Tourism & Hospitality, and Rehabilitation, HS offers both undergraduate and graduate programs with national and international reputations for innovation and excellence in teaching, scholarship, and service.

-The mission of the School of Human Sciences at the University of Northern Colorado is to prepare well-educated students in the areas of audiology and speech-language sciences, community health, dietetics and nutrition, gerontology, human services, recreation and tourism, and rehabilitation for successful leadership, professional practice, scholarship, and service in the global community; to contribute to the advancement of the professions through scholarship; and, to provide outreach through educational and clinical services that enhance student learning and enrich the community.
+The mission of the School of Human Sciences at the University of Northern Colorado is to prepare well-educated students in the areas of audiology & speech-language sciences, community health, gerontology, human services, nutrition & dietetics, recreation tourism & hospitality, and rehabilitation for successful leadership, professional practice, scholarship, and service in the global community; to contribute to the advancement of the professions through scholarship; and, to provide outreach through educational and clinical services that enhance student learning and enrich the community.
 We seek to fulfill this mission by providing distinctive undergraduate and focused graduate programs that engage students through active participation in learning and scholarship with the faculty and by promoting a culture that fosters collaboration across disciplines and excellence in teaching, scholarship, and service.

 University of Northern Colorado

 School of Human Sciences

 - Six faculty receive 2013 Summer Support Initiative Awards for Research, Scholarship, Creative Works and Grant-Writing.
 These awards are supported by the Acting AVP for Research and the Director of the Office of Sponsored Programs.